 A change in the ability of the Korean authorities to provide support may result in a change in these ratings.
 Global regulatory initiatives aimed at reducing implicit government support available to banks may cause downward pressure on the ratings.

-KEY RATING DRIVERS AND SENSTIVITIES - Senior Unsecured Debt
+KEY RATING DRIVERS AND SENSITIVITIES - Senior Unsecured Debt

 The rating of senior unsecured debt is aligned with the bank's Long-Term IDR.
 Any change in the IDR will be reflected in the rating of the debt.

-KEY RATING DRIVERS AND SENSTIVITIES - Hybrid securities
+KEY RATING DRIVERS AND SENSITIVITIES - Hybrid Securities

 The 'BBB-' rating for Shinhan's hybrid securities is four notches below the bank's VR, in line with Fitch's criteria, to reflect their high loss severity (two notches) and non-performance risk (two notches).
-These tier 1 capital securities have limited flexibility over coupon payments despite its going-concern loss absorption features.
-The hybrid rating is likely to move in line with the VR of the bank.
+These Tier 1 capital securities have limited flexibility over coupon payments despite their going-concern loss absorption features.
+The hybrid securities' rating is likely to move in line with the VR of the bank.